Croatian Futsal Cup

-The Croatian Futsal Cup (Hrvatski malonogometni kup, HMNK), is an annually held football competition for Croatian futsal clubs and is the second most important competition in Croatian futsal after the Prva HMNL.
+The MNK Croatian Futsal Cup (Hrvatski malonogometni kup, HMNK), is an annually held football competition for Croatian futsal clubs and is the second most important competition in Croatian futsal after the Prva HMNL.
 It is governed by the Croatian Football Federation (HNS) and usually runs from September to December.

 Format

 Entries

 Although in theory any club can take part in the cup, 32 teams enter the competition proper, based on two criteria: